-Under Current Law
+Under Current Law:

-- A construct known as "testimonial privilege" bars professionals in certain specified categories from testifying about specific issues and conversations they've had with their clients. - Currently, there is no testimonial privilege for communications between qualified advocates and survivors of certain sex, stalking, trafficking, or domestic violence crimes.
+- Conversations between professionals in certain specified categories and their clients are barred from testifying about specific issues in a legal proceeding by a construct known as "testimonial privilege." - Currently, there is no testimonial privilege for communications between qualified advocates and survivors of certain sex, stalking, trafficking or domestic violence crimes.
 Thus, an advocate could be required to testify about their conversations with a victim in criminal, civil, or administrative proceedings.

-OAESV'S Recommended Advocate Privilege Law Would: Provide a testimonial privilege for confidential communications between a qualified advocate and a victim of specified offenses.
+OAESV's Recommended Advocate Privilege Law Would: Provide a testimonial privilege for confidential communications between a qualified advocate and a victim of specified offenses.
 Specifically, proposed legislation would: